ilchen/cryptopals/README.md

 ### Challenge 63
-[Challenge 63](https://toadstyle.org/cryptopals/63.txt) consists of four parts:
+[Challenge 63](https://toadstyle.org/cryptopals/63.txt) consists of five parts:
 1. Implementing GF(2<sup>128</sup>) &mdash; Polynomial Galois field over GF(2)
 2. Implementing Galois Counter Mode (GCM) where the earlier devised GF(2<sup>128</sup>) is used to calculate the one-time-MAC &mdash; GMAC
 3. Implementing a polynomial ring over GF(2<sup>128</sup>)
+4. Solving the problem of factoring polynomials
-4. Realising the actual attack of recovering the authentication key of GMAC provided a nonce was repeated
+5. Realising the actual attack of recovering the authentication key of GMAC provided a nonce was repeated

+All in all it is a fairly laborious challenge that took me quite some time to complete.
+On the other hand it helped me consolidate my understanding of finite fields and polynomial rings like no text book would ever permit.

+#### Implementing GF(2<sup>128</sup>)
 I came up with a fairly straightforward implementaiton of GF(2<sup>128</sup>) using [Java's BigInteger](https://docs.oracle.com/javase/8/docs/api/java/math/BigInteger.html).
 See [com.cryptopals.set_8.PolynomialGaloisFieldOverGF2](https://github.com/ilchen/cryptopals/blob/master/src/main/java/com/cryptopals/set_8/PolynomialGaloisFieldOverGF2.java)
 for details.

+#### Implementing Galois Counter Mode (GCM)
 A correct implementation of GCM turned out a bit more tricky to get right.
 Here are a couple of important nuances to bear in mind:
 * When preparing a buffer over which to calculate the GMAC `a0 || a1 || c0 || c1 || c2 || len(AD) || len(C)` everything